RankByGene: Gene-Guided Histopathology Representation Learning Through Cross-Modal Ranking Consistency: Conclusion

 \section{Conclusion}

-We present a robust and scalable approach for aligning spatial transcriptomics data with histopathology images, addressing major obstacles in cross-modal alignment.
-This method employs a ranking-based mechanism to capture similarity relationships between gene and image features, ensuring resilience to distortions and effectiveness across local and global scales while preserving crucial spatial and molecular patterns.
+In this paper, we present a novel, robust, and scalable approach for aligning spatial transcriptomics data with histopathology images, addressing major obstacles in cross-modal alignment.
+This method employs a ranking-based mechanism to capture similarity relationships between gene and image features, ensuring remarkable resilience to distortions and high effectiveness across both local and global scales while preserving crucial spatial and molecular patterns.
 A self-supervised knowledge distillation procedure further refines alignment by handling high dimensionality, sparsity, and noise in gene expression data.
-Through extensive experiments, our framework not only improves alignment quality, but also enhances predictive performance in gene expression prediction, slide-level classification, and survival analysis.
-This work thus provides a foundational tool for advancing multi-modal representation learning in digital pathology.
+Through extensive experiments, our framework not only substantially improves alignment quality, but also significantly enhances predictive performance in gene expression prediction, slide-level classification, and survival analysis.
+This work thus provides a foundational tool and offers valuable new insights for advancing multi-modal representation learning in digital pathology.

 {

 }

 [